 If you already have a research poster printed that are not those specific dimensions please contact us and let us know.

 What do I need to do to be considered for an award?

 Indicate on your registration form that you/your group would like to be considered for an award.
 All that is needed on your end is to turn in your resume.
-If in a group, all members of your group must turn in a resume at the same time.
+If presenting a poster as a team, a resume is needed for each team member.

 We will be contacting the research advisor you indicated on your registration form to fill out a quick questionnaire about you/group and your research.
 Please be sure to let your research advisor know that we will be contacting them.